All Episodes

 Well, there's several factors at play here.

-Uh pharmaceutical interest, and 1986, the um vaccine injury act was passed where uh pharmaceutical companies were given immunity from lawsuits from vaccines, and we had several different cases with the swine flu and even polio where people were brain injured with DTP vaccine that they later recalled and replaced with DTAP.
+And we had several different cases with the swine flu and even polio where people were brain injured with DTP vaccine that they later recalled and replaced with DTAP.

-And um there's been profound cases in history with vaccine injury, and the whole goal of the medical or pharmaceutical interest is to erase them, right?
+And there's been profound cases in history with vaccine injury, and the whole goal of the medical or pharmaceutical interest is to erase them, right?

-I mean, come on, like this is that that's why we're here because we're saying, hey, this is actually happening, and um, and I think this conversation should have happened 20 years ago, 30 years ago.
+I mean, come on, like, this is that's why we're here, because we're saying, hey, this is actually happening.

 steve bannon

-And it you could see it touched him as a human in the in the stories With the mothers.
+And when he talked about the little baby in the vet laying next to it, and you could see it touched him as a human in the stories with the mothers.

 And he talked about the long history with his friends.

-But then he said later, he with everything else he's got going on and is known for.
+But then he said later, with everything else he's got going on and is known for, he's going to stake his presidency on the success of this or reversing this with autism.

-That is President Trump driving a stake in the ground and saying, not just am I all in.
+That is President Trump driving a stake in the ground and saying, not just am I all in, I mean, he kind of out-bobbied Bobby Kennedy that day, which is impossible to do.

 He said, I'm staking my presidency on reversing this.